 STORES

 Yup, again it’s a bit different here than in North America.
 The biggest difference is – in France the customer is not king.
 The store is not a public place.
-In France, when you enter a store (other than a department store or supermarket), your are entering someone’s private space – almost like entering their home.
+In France, when you enter a store (other than a department store or supermarket), you are entering someone’s private space – almost like entering their home.
 You must acknowledge this relationship by greeting the salespeople – and maybe other customers.
 (This is why Bonjour is so important.)
 Even if you do not see something you like and turn to leave almost instantly, you must still say Merci, Bonjour, and finally Au Revoir.

 Smaller stores may close for lunch.
 Lunch is from noon to 2pm.
 Do not arrive shortly before noon and expect to be welcomed.
 The door is locked at noon.
 And you must be gone.
 For staff, having lunch is more important than making a sale.
 Lunch is sacrosanct in France!